Yitzhak-Njenga/Multiple-Linear-Regression/README.md

 ## Repository Structure
 Data/: Contains the datasets used in our analysis.

-Docs/: Includes the non-technical presentation slides and additional documentation.
+.pdf/: Includes the non-technical presentation slides.
+(Maximizing Property Value)

 Student.ipynb/: Jupyter Notebooks with detailed code and comments explaining the analysis process.